-At Kalos Services we have worked with both short term and long term rental managers for over 8 years.
+At Kalos Services, we have worked with both short-term and long-term rental managers for over 8 years.
 We know how hard you work and how difficult your job can be.
-Over the years of doing Air Conditioning, Pool Heating and Electrical work, we have come up with some ides and guidelines that we hope will help you out.
+Over the years of working on air conditioning systems, pool heaters, and electrical applications, we have come up with some ideas and guidelines that we hope will help you out.

-Today we will discuss the different types of pool heaters and some tips and ideas to try and make managing your equipment a bit easier.
+Today, we will discuss the different types of pool heaters.
+We will also share some tips to make managing your equipment a bit easier.

-For a short term vacation rental home, a pool is becoming a staple of what guest desire in a property they are considering.
-We’ve found that Pool Heaters can be a great added feature when your guest is closing a booking on a home.
-Conversely when there is an issue with the pool heating the issue will cause a lot of guest complaints.
-This information below will hopefully help you avoid that, keep your customers happy and get great reviews and repeat business from them!
+A pool is becoming a staple of what guests desire in a property they are considering for a short-term vacation rental home.
+We’ve found that pool heaters can be a great added feature when your guest is closing a booking on a home.
+Conversely, when there is an issue with the pool heating, you will get a lot of guest complaints.
+Hopefully, the information below will help you avoid that, keep your customers happy, and get great reviews and repeat business from them!

 Types of Pool Heaters

-Gas pool heaters make for very nice warm water which means you get fewer cold pool complaints.
-Unfortunately, gas pool heaters are more expensive to operate and they generally begin to have significant corrosion after only 5 year or so.
-Gas pool heaters do not cost as much to replace but they also do not come with very long warranties.
+Gas pool heaters make for very nice warm water, which means you will get fewer cold pool complaints.
+Unfortunately, gas pool heaters are more expensive to operate, and they generally begin to have significant corrosion after only 5 years or so.
+Gas pool heaters do not cost as much to replace, but they also do not come with very long warranties.

-Pool Heat Pumps are much more cost effective to run but they do not get the water hot as quickly.
+Pool heat pumps are much more cost-effective to run but do not get the water hot as quickly.
 Pool heat pumps also cost much more to install, but they usually have warranties of 5 years or more.
-Generally speaking pool heat pumps will last 8-12 years before they experience a major failure.
+Generally speaking, pool heat pumps will last 8-12 years before they experience a major failure.

-It is unlikely that most pool heat pumps (electric) will maintain the pools at 85+ degrees during days where the low temperatures drop near 40 or below, this is even made worse on days where the high temperature does not go above 60 degrees.
+It is unlikely that most pool heat pumps (electric) will maintain the pools at 85+ degrees during days where the low temperatures drop to near 40 or below.
+That inconvenience can be even worse on days where the high temperature does not go above 60 degrees.

 Tips for Getting the Most Out of Your Heater

-1. Turn them on several days in advance to make sure the pool is up to temperature before the cold snap.
-If you wait until it is cold outside to turn on a heater they may never catch up until the cold period ends.
-This is due to the way the heaters are sized and some heaters will do better than others.
+1. Turn your pool heater on several days in advance to make sure the pool is up to temperature before the cold snap.
+If you wait until it is cold outside to turn on a heater, it may never catch up until the cold period ends; this is due to the way the heaters are sized, and some heaters will do better than others.

-3. Have the guests cover the pool at night – If you can get them to do this it will GREATLY assist in the pool temperature and power usage.
+3. Have the guests cover the pool at night.
+If you can get them to cover the pool, it will GREATLY assist in the pool temperature and power usage.

 4. Do not run a heat pump overnight on a cold night.
 Many pool heat pumps will ice over and require manual defrost if you do this.

-As in everything, the temperature that a pool can maintain is directly related to the size of the pool and the capacity of the heater and every location will be different.
-Check out our pool heating page for more information!
+As with everything, the temperature that a pool can maintain is directly related to the size of the pool and the capacity of the heater.
+Every location will also be different.
+Check out our Pool Heating Services page for more information!

 We are happy to help you with questions or training at any time.
-Give us a call and we will try to connect you with someone who has the answer.
-We would also be happy to speak at any of your company / organizational meetings or give onsite classes on the subject of your choosing.
-It is our pleasure to help and we look forward to helping you succeed.
+If you give us a call, we will try to connect you with someone who has the answer.
+We would also be happy to speak at any of your company/organizational meetings or give onsite classes on the subject of your choosing.
+It is our pleasure to help, and we look forward to helping you succeed.

 All the best,